 Even accepting this, it is not hard to see that memory foam with perforations (such as in Tempflow mattresses) is much more breathable.
 Breathability can be enhanced by horizontal airflow beneath the upper layer(s) of a mattress, as demonstrated in this video of the Airflow Transfer System.

 Amerisleep has six models: Columbus, Americana, Liberty, Revere, Colonial, and Independence.
 The ultra firm 8” Columbus is no longer listed by Amerisleep, and the firm 10” Americana is described as “Our firmest bed.”
-However, Columbus is still available on Amazon.
+However, Columbus is still available on Amazon until the supply runs out.
 Excepting Columbus, the mattresses range from 10” to 14” in height.

 The covers of Amerisleep mattresses use Celliant.
 This consists of fibers that are thermo-reactive.
 They absorb heat from the user’s body (such as when running or exercising) and emit it as infrared radiation.
 The stated benefits of this are cooling and moisture control, because Celliant also wicks moisture.

 Amerisleep sells its mattresses online.
 It also lists them on Amazon.
 They are shipped compressed, vacuum sealed, and roll packed.
 They are USA made, yet cost less than major brand memory foam mattresses.

 The Amerisleep mattress sleep trial is for 100 nights, and the warranty for 20 years.

 In 2017, Amerisleep revised its mattress models.
 On their website, they list five models with new model names, AS1 through AS5.
 The label of each one is tagged with “Formerly known as [name model].”
 The old and new models are as follows:

 Amerisleep did more than rename their models of memory foam mattresses.
 They gave them a new, more stylish look.
 Each model had a unique styling, but they all now have a white waterfall top half and blue lower half.